-Sascha co-founded Canvas with Antony is 2013.
-Over the previous 15 years Sascha led a number of start-up companies, from online restaurant guides back in the days of 56k dial-up, to combating climate change by greening offices.
-With a background in organisational change and people development, Sascha brings a wealth of experience in team development, sales, management and strategy; creating company cultures that foster creativity and innovation during rapid change.
-Sascha is dedicated to yoga practice, and if he isn’t in London, he’s probably in Bali "conducting important research".
+Sascha co-founded Canvas with Antony in 2013.
+Prior to Canvas Sascha led a number of start-ups including one of the first online restaurant guides back in the days of 56k dial-up, and a first of its kind startup in sustainability, combating climate change by "greening" offices.
+With a background in organisational change and people development, Sascha brings a wealth of experience in team development, product, coaching, sales, management and operations.
+Sascha is dedicated to inner transformation and learning, and if he isn’t in London, he’s either on retreat or in Bali "conducting important research".

 Antony runs our sister company The Collective – the UK’s largest film location agency – and co-founded Canvas with Sascha in 2013 after being inundated with requests to hold private events in our film locations.
 Antony started out as a Location Runner and then Location Assistant, and over the last 13 years has uncovered some of the most prestigious and in-demand spaces in the film and photography industries.
 He has a passion for architecture and design, as well as a slightly suspicious curiosity for what lurks behind London’s closed doors.